kna27/ksp-mission-kontrol/README.md

 ## Installation
 This mod only works on Windows.
-1. Install [nodejs](https://nodejs.org/en/download/), any recent version should be fine.
+1. Install [nodejs](https://nodejs.org/en/download/) (32 or 64 bit are fine), any recent version should be fine.
 2. Download the GameData/KSPMissionKontrol folder.
 3. Copy the KSPMissionKontrol folder to `YourKSPInstallDirectory/Kerbal Space Program/GameData`